Why Women Want Married Men

 Do women really want someone else's husband?

-Mate poaching is a robust phenomenon, and it is here to stay.
-When single women see a moderately attractive male, they are more interested in him if they believe he is already in a relationship!
-In fact, one sizable study found 90 percent of single women were interested in a man who they believed was taken, while a mere 59 percent wanted him when told he was single.
+Mate poaching is a robust phenomenon, and it's here to stay.
+When many single women see a moderately attractive male, they are more interested in him if they believe he is already in a relationship.
+In fact, one study in the Journal of Experimental Social Psychology found 90 percent of single women were interested in a man who they believed was taken, while a mere 59 percent wanted him when told he was single.

 Take Lisa, a young, attractive, smart, successful woman from a major metropolitan area.
 She professed to want marriage and kids, desperately.
 So why did she waste precious time with Adam, a married father of two who never had any real intention of leaving his wife?
 And when they first met, was she really scanning the room for tall, dark, and handsome, or was she actually looking for married with romance sans responsibility?